felipecsl/felipe.lima.gl/talks.md

 permalink: /talks/
 ---

-Here are some talks and interviews featuring myself 😄:
+Here are some of my public appearances:

 <div class="archive">
   <ul class="post-list">